-Apps Description Demo Instructions Support
+Apps Description Instructions Support

-Step 1: Take a Photo
+Step 1: Take or Choose a Photo

 Step 2: Zoom In